equinixmetal-archive/docs-packet-legacy/guides/amd-sev-deploy.md

 ```
 ###### ⚠️ Note: You can choose your own name for the directory

-Next up, we will create three configuration files: `cloudinit.cfg`, `packet.tf`, and `userconfig.tf`
+Next up, we will create three configuration files: cloudinit.cfg, packet.tf, and userconfig.tf

 **cloudinit.cfg:**
 ```